Implicit models, latent compression, intrinsic biases, and cheap lunches in community detection: Generative models from community detection methods

 for every $\bm A$, which in general means that $g(x)$ needs to be invertible and strictly increasing.
 Going one step further, we observe that the above posterior can be obtained from a general joint distribution given by

 with $Z(g,f)=\sum_{\A,\bb}\ee^{g(W(\A,\bb))+f(\A)}$, and $f(\A)$ being an arbitrary weight attributed to a given network, independent of how its nodes are partitioned.

 The above shows us that, although the quality function $W(\A,\bb)$ imposes very particular constraints on the generative models that are compatible with it --- specifically how the partitions can affect the network structure --- they are by no means unique, since they are constrained only up to an invertible function $g(x)$ and an arbitrary partition-independent weight $f(\A)$.
-Therefore, both $g(x)$ and $f(\A)$ are ``free'' modelling choices that are not directly specified by the quality function $W(\A,\bb)$.
+Therefore, at least at first, it seems that both $g(x)$ and $f(\A)$ are ``free'' modelling choices that are not directly specified by the quality function $W(\A,\bb)$.
 This is analogous to how descriptive statistics on numeric data such as the population mean can serve as sufficient statistics for the estimation of parameters of different generative models, e.g. the mean of geometric and Poisson distributions in the case of non-negative integers.

+However, there are two fundamental points that we can make to resolve this degeneracy.
+First, as we demonstrate in Appendix~\ref{app:g_x}, the distribution of Eq.~\ref{eq:general} is asymptotically invariant to any choice of the function $g(x)$, since it becomes equivalent to the microcanonical ensemble given by